jzelAdmin2006/Commusify/README.md

 Commusify - A music service truly connected to it's community.

 ![Commusify logo](https://raw.githubusercontent.com/jzelAdmin2006/Commusify/DEVWithLocalSQLServer/final/LogoWithBackground.png)

+This logo was created by [Dall E 2](https://openai.com/dall-e-2/) and edited by me.
 ## About
 This was a school project at BBZW Sursee.